 Guidance to my social media communications as of October 2024

 I sat next to some super smart Hertie School first year students during a talk this week and they had never heard of the social network I'm putting my best content on.
-Given the political context, I thought I should switch from an annual cross-networking posting of that to a guidance blogpost I can update.
+Given the present political context, I thought I should switch from an annual cross-networking posting of that to a guidance blogpost I can update.

 Best Digital Governance / AI Ethics microblogging